isomerpages/nlb-nrm/index.md

         url: /contact-us/
         button:
         key_highlights:
-            - title: Grab a Book
+            - title: Book a Grab, Grab a Book
-              description: Borrow the reads in selected Grab vehicles.
+              description: Borrow the selected reads and get a S$2 Grab promo code.
 Find out more.
               url: /grab-a-book/
             - title: Coffee Meets Novel
               description: Get your free treat when you borrow an eBook/audiobook!
 Find out more.